Policies

 A rule is a compliance check that you can configure to your specific organization's requirements.

-• disable, disable rule (default false).
+, disable rule (default false).name

-• name, policy rule name (required).
+, policy rule name (required).type

-• labels, list of user-specified labels (optional).
+, list of user-specified labels (optional).initiatives

-• with, rule-specific configuration parameters (for the detailed description, see the docs for the specific rule).
+, rule-specific configuration parameters (for the detailed description, see the docs for the specific rule).

-For evidence details, see Rule Configuration section.
+details, see Rule Configuration section.

-For with details, see related rule section.
+details, see related rule section.

 Verify Artifact rule type